-Randy Gummelt eclipsed a thirty plus year old Australian record when he traveled the measured standing quarter mile at 8.15 seconds at 163+ mph.
+Randy Gummelt eclipsed a thirty plus year old Australian record originally set by Bob Saint James (9.10 seconds at 173 mph in 1974) when he traveled the measured standing quarter mile at 8.15 seconds at 163+ mph.
 This was done at National Trails Dragway located at Hebron, Ohio, Sep 3, 2005.

 Bob Linsay.
 The Randy Gummelt record held until August 16th, 2009 when Bob Lindsay ran a 7.966 and 171.46mph in the quarter at an Oregon track.
 Bob’s vehicle of choice is 180″ front engine dragster.
 Congrats go to Bob.

 Fastest Y-Blocks on record.